jbillmann/GarageServer.IO/README.md

         worldState: { width: '400px', height: '400px'; }
     });
 ```
 **2.** Start GarageServer.IO instance prior to starting physics loop.
-This starts the clock that is used for broadcasting state.
+This starts the clock that is used for broadcasting state and storing state history.
 ```js
 server.start();
 ```